Spiritual Education for Kids

 Who are the teachers of the classes?

-Teachers are local volunteers from diverse backgrounds – often young adults or parents – who wish to give back to the community.
+Teachers are local volunteers from diverse backgrounds – often young adults or parents from the neighborhood – who wish to give back to the community.
 Teachers are trained, work together, and are background-checked to ensure the safety of children.

-Since classes only meet once a week – and parents are fundamental to the education of their children – teachers try to collaborate with parents to reinforce and practice the ideas learned throughout the week at home.
+Since classes only meet once a week – and parents are fundamental to the education of their children – teachers collaborate with parents to reinforce and practice the ideas learned in class throughout the week at home.

-Children’s classes are offered in neighborhoods across Boston, sometimes meeting weekly in homes or outdoor spots.
-If there isn’t a class near you, we’re happy to help organize one in your area.
+Children’s classes are offered in neighborhoods across Boston, meeting in homes, community centers, or public parks.
+If there isn’t already a class near you, we’re happy to help organize one in your area.
 Contact us, and we’ll explore what’s possible.

 Didn’t find what you need?